ClickHouse Local Mode¶

 No Replication: No built-in data redundancy

-From Server to Embedded Mode¶
+From Server to Local¶

-# Old server mode command
+# Server mode command

-# New embedded mode equivalent
+# Local mode equivalent

-# Current embedded mode command
+# Current local mode command

 # Server mode equivalent (requires ClickHouse server)